-Egg Paperweight ‘Bubble’ by Micheal Trimpol
+Egg Paperweight ‘Bubble’ by Michael Trimpol

 Admire the perfectly curved shape of this egg paperweight by Michael Trimpol.
 Lovingly handcrafted and perfectly polished glass with delightful bubbles within each one.

-Choose the lime or violet egg paperweight to add a splash of colour on your desk.
+Choose the lime or violet egg paperweight to add a splash of colour to your desk.
 Or why not choose both and display them together as a lovely centrepiece on a shelf or mantelpiece?

 For more glass paperweights click here.